dacohen/dacohen.github.io/_posts/2019-07-28-tracking-the-iss-part-1-positioning.markdown

 Now that we have the Mean Anomaly of our satellite at the prediction time, we just have to solve for the Eccentric Anomaly using Kepler's Equation.
 Unfortunately, algebra won't help us much.
 The sine is a transcendental function, so there's no way to solve for E algebraically.
 But don't worry, there's another way.

 ## Newton's Method
 We can use [Newton's Method](https://en.wikipedia.org/wiki/Newton%27s_method) to find the root of Kepler's equation.
-This should be quite fast since the ISS has a nearly circular orbit and the Eccentic and Mean anomalies should be almost equal.
+This should be quite fast since the ISS has a nearly circular orbit and the Eccentric and Mean anomalies should be almost equal.
 Since Newton's method finds the zeros of a function, we need to rewrite Kepler's equation so it's equal to zero:
 \\[f(E) = E - e \sin(E) - M = 0\\]

 Let's also compute the deriviative of \\(f(E)\\):
 \\[f'(E) = 1 - e \cos(E)\\]

-Now, starting with the Mean Anomaly M, we can iteratively refine our estimate of the Eccentic Anomaly E:
+Now, starting with the Mean Anomaly M, we can iteratively refine our estimate of the Eccentric Anomaly E:
 \\[E_{i+1} = E_i - \frac{f(E_i)}{f'(E_i)}\\]

 When the fractional part gets suitably small, we're confident we've found the root, and can stop.
 In python, that looks like this: